 We submit our input to the public consultation on European digital principles.
 We express support for the Commission’s initiative to include a set of digital principles as a key part of the European digital strategy.
 However, we observe a lack of reference to the European digital society as the proposal is still largely framed in market terms.
 In this light, we propose the “Vision for a Shared Digital Europe” policy framework which lays the foundation for a more equitable and democratic digital environment, where basic liberties and rights are protected, where strong public institutions function in the public interest, and where people have a say in how their digital environment functions.
 At the heart of this vision are four policy principles: Enable Self-Determination, Cultivate the Commons, Decentralize Infrastructure and Empower Public Institutions.
 These principles can contribute to creating a European digital space that embodies our values: strong public institutions, democratic governance, sovereignty of communities and people, diversity of cultures, and equality and justice.

-Andrea Renda – Senior Research Fellow and Head of Global Governance, Regulation, Innovation & Digital Economy at the Center of European Policy Studies (CEPS) – publishes an analysis of the European Commission’s plans to make the digital economy fit for Europe.
-He argues that the Digital Compass will be crucial in achieving Europe’s digital sovereignty, but needs a variety of adjustments.
+Andrea Renda – Senior Research Fellow and Head of Global Governance, Regulation, Innovation & Digital Economy at the Center of European Policy Studies (CEPS) – published an analysis of the European Commission’s plans to make the digital economy fit for Europe.
+He describes how the Digital Compass plays a crucial role in achieving Europe’s digital sovereignty but needs various adjustments.
 These include a more nuanced approach to connectivity since 5G technologies seem to be cost-effective only in a subset of use cases, more efforts in the development of “Personal Information Management Systems”, and clearer rules for the governance of future data spaces.
 Finally, Renda argues for effective coherence between policy files to make the best out of enforcement provisions.

 A first look at the 2030 Digital Compass: the European Commission presented its long term (10 year) strategy for shaping the digital transformation in Europe.
 In this post we take a first critical look at the Commission's ambitions.

-Friends of Europe – a Brussels-based, pro-EU think tank – publishes a reaction to the Commission communication.
-They argue an overall lack of ambition in the strategy which appears to be vague and unattainable in terms of target reaching.
+Friends of Europe – a Brussels-based, pro-EU think tank – published a reaction to the Commission's communication.
+They argue an overall lack of ambition in the strategy, which appears to be vague and unattainable in terms of target reaching.
 In particular, the 20% microprocessor manufacturing target is described as unrealistic.
 They advocate for a change of approach where the Commission’s compass can be developed into an actual roadmap for the digital decade.

 Open Future’s feedback to the roadmap consultation